DonnaYoung.org

 [Note: The shading exercise is related to drawing.]

-In Drawing Notebook
+Shading Exercises In a Drawing Notebook

 gradated tone